-20. European heritage
+20 European heritage

-The assessment of European heritage identified 19 European heritage items at the airport site and an additional 22 heritage items in the surrounding area.
-The identified European heritage items were largely locally significant but would also trigger potential inclusion on the Commonwealth Heritage List given their presence on Commonwealth land.
+The assessment of European heritage identified 20 European heritage items at the airport site and an adjacent site6 plus an additional 22 heritage items in the surrounding area.
+The identified European heritage items generally have local significance and potential Commonwealth Heritage value given their presence on Commonwealth land.